Burton Snowboards

-Burton Snowboards is a privately owned snowboard manufacturing company that was founded by Jake Burton Carpenter in 1977.
+Burton Snowboards is a privately owned snowboard manufacturer founded by Jake Burton Carpenter in 1977.
 The company specializes in products aimed at snowboarders, such as snowboards, bindings, boots, outerwear, and accessories.
 The company, whose flagship store is in Burlington, Vermont, was privately owned by Jake Burton Carpenter (also known as Jake Burton), until his death in 2019, and by his wife, Donna Carpenter, who has been active in the business since 1983.